huggingface/blog/smolvlm.md

 We provide a notebook to fine-tune it on the VQAv2 dataset, optionally using  LoRA, QLoRA or full fine-tuning.
 In the notebook, you can find some tricks to save up even more memory and have a larger batch size to fit SmolVLM inside consumer GPUs, like L4, for training.
 With batch sizes of 4, 8-bit loading with QLoRA and gradient checkpointing we can fine-tune in L4, and it consumes around ~16 GBs of VRAM.
 This makes it possible to fine-tune your SmolVLM using Colab!
 You can play around with the parameters to get a nice point in training duration-memory trade-off.

 SmolVLM also comes with TRL integration so you can apply Direct Preference Optimization (DPO) easily through the CLI.
-Get started by running pip install trl accelerate and then run the following command to fine-tune on [RLAIF-V] (https://huggingface.co/datasets/HuggingFaceH4/rlaif-v_formatted) dataset.
+Get started by running `pip install trl accelerate peft` and then run the following command to fine-tune on [RLAIF-V] (https://huggingface.co/datasets/HuggingFaceH4/rlaif-v_formatted) dataset:

 ``` bash
 accelerate launch --config_file examples/accelerate_configs/multi_gpu.yaml examples/scripts/dpo_vlm.py  \\